IP-Paris-Racing-Team/website/README.md

 - [ ] Adding small texts on the side of the sponsors logos (WIP, Ayoub)

 Actualités
-- [ ] Embedding Linkedin feed on the "Actualités" page (WIP, Ayoub)
+- [X] Embedding Linkedin feed on the "Actualités" page
-- [ ] Embedding Instragram feed on the "Actualités" page
+- [X] Embedding Instragram feed on the "Actualités" page

 # Commit Policy
 Please, respect the following commit policy: